Form

 Pilots and operators using an airport designated as a Customs & Excise airport may fly to or from any destination.
 All airports designated as immigration ports of entry are also designated as customs & excise airports.

 For customs purposes the locations at which an aircraft may arrive or depart fall into 3 categories.
-These depend on where you are departing from or arriving:
+These depend on where in the UK the aircraft is departing or arriving:

-• Airports designated as Customs & Excise airports and/or designated immigration ports of entry by the Border Force and/or Police,
+• Airports designated as Customs & Excise airports and/or designated immigration ports of entry by the Border Force and/or police designated,

 • Aerodromes approved under section 20B of CEMA as a regulated aerodrome, and